Mumbai: Producer's aide fed info to gangster for extortion

-Film producer Shabana Hashmi had received threat calls from the gangster last year; the arrested worker a history-sheeter had passed on information to his handlers
+Film producer Shabana Hashmi had received threat calls from gangster Ejaz Lakdawala last year; the arrested worker a history-sheeter had passed on information to his handlers

 The anti chain-snatching unit (ACSU) of the Mumbai Police has arrested a worker employed by Shabana Hashmi, the producer of the recently released movie Barkhaa.
 The worker has been arrested for allegedly giving information about Hashmi to gangster Ejaz Lakdawala, who had called the producer for extortion.